Yeetov/NXRLPlayniteSupport/README.md

 ## How It Works

+- This tool acts as a Playnite-compatible wrapper for the [NX Remote Launcher](https://github.com/kirankunigiri/nx-remote-launcher).
 - When you run the script with a Title ID (in either hexadecimal or decimal format), it first checks if the Title ID contains letters (indicating it’s in hexadecimal format).
-- If the Title ID is in hexadecimal, it converts it to decimal and sends it as part of a `curl` POST request to your remote Nintendo Switch, which launches the corresponding game.
+- If the Title ID is in hexadecimal, it converts it to decimal and sends it as part of a `curl` POST request to your remote Nintendo Switch, which launches the corresponding game via NX Remote Launcher.
 - If the Title ID is already in decimal format, it is used directly.
 - The IP address of the Nintendo Switch is fetched from the `config.txt` file, so there’s no need to hardcode it into the script.